theonlybdiouf/harveytakehome/README.md

 ## Overall Takehome Approach:
 I have ran this project on dbtLabs which links to my github via: https://github.com/theonlybdiouf/harveytakehome/

-In short -> The whole project was ran on dbtLabs(cloud) utilizing Supabase(postGRE) as a warehouse source ans target) -> the data split each data (users,firms,events) into csvs into dbt seed.
+In short -> The whole project was ran on dbtLabs(cloud) utilizing Supabase(postGRE) as a warehouse source and target) -> the data split each data (users,firms,events) into csvs into dbt seed.
 For each respective tasks I have created the applicable models.
 All models were materialized as tables suitable for downstream analytics:

 I will assume the raw events comes a daily basis and configure jobs on dbtlabs to run this on daily basis.
 Please find model details below.